Understanding AWS(Amazon Web services) "The Cloud" Part - I - The Linux Juggernaut

 SAAS

-IAAS (Infrastructure as a Service): The provider which provide you all the infra you require to start your business are IAAS providers.
+IAAS (Infrastructure as a Service): The provider which provide you all the infrastructure you require to start your business are IAAS providers.
 This means CSP will be giving you infrastructure like servers, networks, Storage etc. and managing it.
 Though installation of middle-ware and software etc. will be your own headache.
-But advantage is you can customize that part according to your own need.
-AWS will fall under this category.
+But the advantage is you can customize that part according to your own need.
+AWS will fall into this category.

 PAAS (Platform as a Service): This category goes to those providers who give you middle-ware like IDEs ready for your code to be deployed upon.
-You just need to build and manage your application on the complete platform which consists of OS, IDE, firewalls, development tools , runtime environment etc.
+You just need to build and manage your application on the complete platform which consists of OS, IDE, firewalls, development tools, runtime environment etc.

-SAAS (Software as a service): In this model, complete abstraction is done to the user as software is hosted somewhere else, and user just uses that as a service.
+SAAS (Software as a service): In this model, complete abstraction is done to the user as software is hosted somewhere else, and the user just uses that as a service.
 To be more precise the best example is – GOOGLE DOCS (Microsoft office is installed somewhere else, but we use it as a service and we don’t need to install it, rather we can create documents presentations etc. without office on our systems).

 Image below Will give you more clarity on what is managed by a CSP